Assertive discipline theory is a teacher-centered classroom management approach founded by Lee and Marlene Canter.

 - Students’ individual differences and individualized plans for students with special needs are often ignored.

 - The underlying cause of misbehavior is often overlooked by the teacher who has a rigid and unwavering discipline policy.
-Alternatives, such as humanism, focus on identifying and addressing root causes of misbehavior rather than forcing students to just ‘get over it’.
+Alternatives, such as humanism and the peer mediation model, focus on identifying and addressing root causes of misbehavior rather than forcing students to just ‘get over it’.

 - Students are expected to be passive learners when it comes to behavior rather than actively involved in discussing and negotiating rules.